khuedoan/horus/README.md

 ## TODOs

 - Fix OCI plain HTTP for local development
-- Remove hardcoded git username and email
+- Config git username and email
 - Credentials for the worker (SSH priv + pub + knowhosts?)

 ## Acknowledgments and References